-- 1. establishing policies and evidence-based programs that take into consideration the impact of trauma. - 2. building community trust between youth of color and law enforcement, prosecutors and other representatives of the criminal and juvenile justice systems and address the legal needs of children who enter the system. - 3. ensuring a continuum of culturally relevant and developmentally appropriate services for youth who are at risk of entering the juvenile justice system and youth who reside in and are exiting the system. - 4. use of graduated sanctions applied appropriately and fairly to hold youth accountable. - 5. investing in professional development and cross-sector training, especially for law enforcement, school resource officers, prosecutors, probation staff, court officials, and school administrators and staff. - 6. providing incentives for joint problem solving and establishing and strengthening coordination with schools to improve school climate and ensure equitable and reasonable administration of student discipline to increase student success.
+- 1. Establishing policies and evidence-based programs that take into consideration the impact of trauma. - Building community trust by strengthening understanding and relationships between youth of color, their families, the communities in which they reside and law enforcement, prosecutors, and other representatives of the criminal and juvenile justice systems and addressing the legal needs of children who enter the system. - 3.
+Ensuring a continuum of culturally-relevant and developmentally-appropriate services for youth who are at risk of entering the juvenile justice system and youth who reside in or are exiting the system. - 4.
+Use of graduated sanctions applied appropriately and fairly to hold youth accountable. - 5.
+Investing in professional development and cross-sector training, especially for law enforcement, school resource officers, prosecutors, probation staff, court officials, and school administrators and staff. - 6.
+Providing incentives for joint problem solving and establishing and strengthening coordination with schools to improve school climate and ensure equitable and reasonable administration of discipline to increase student success.